pepellou/vim-tricks/README.markdown

 If you find my configurations useful, you just need to copy the file I share as "home.vimrc.txt" to your home folder with the name ".vimrc".

+Be careful!
+For a reason still unknown to me, github displays only the first 10 lines of that file in the normal view.
+You can see the whole file in the 'Raw view' or, obviously, cloning my repo.

 Code generation
 ---------------